 Both the essay exam and the SCOB project need to be passed.

-articles are provided for via Canvas.
+for via Canvas.

 Target AudienceThis is a compulsory course for second year students of the master